Sean Scully (actor)

-Sean Scully (born 28 September 1947) is an Australian actor and singer, active in film, television and theatre.
+Sean Scully (born 28 September 1947) is an Australian actor and singer, active in film, television and theatre, who has also worked abroad in the United Kingdom and the United States.

 Early life

-Born in Sydney, New South Wales, Scully is the son of actress and radio host Margaret Christensen and Vern Scully, a violinist with the Sydney Symphony Orchestra.
+Scully was born in Sydney, New South Wales, the son of actress and radio host Margaret Christensen and Vern Scully, a violinist with the Sydney Symphony Orchestra.